 It's thanks to the support of people like you, along with who we are and how we work, that has made the Conservancy so successful — and makes us optimistic that we can meet the challenges ahead.

 Check here often to see The Nature Conservancy’s latest work to protect Georgia’s woods, waters and coast.

 From the mountains of her childhood home in Ethiopia to the beaches of Sapelo Island, Blaine Sergew, the director of the Leaders in Environmental Action for the Future (LEAF) program in Georgia had to travel far to recover her connection to nature.

 From helping the Ohio chapter’s government relations team to improving the volunteer program in Georgia, Namrata has proven herself capable, dedicated and unwavering in her support.

 The Conservancy and partners are restoring the Upper Coosa River watershed one step at a time.
 Learn how their work helps rare mussels.

 Find out what happened when The Nature Conservancy in Georgia's own Sherry Crawley went camping with her family.
 Read her story and tips on camping with kids.

 The Nature Conservancy's work in north Georgia supports the beginning of this storied trail.
 Find out more!

 With the help of wild pollinators!
 A recent Conservancy study found that wild pollinators are more productive than managed honeybees.
 Read more about how bees contribute to agriculture and the economy.

-Have you read your latest Nature Conservancy magazine?
-Don’t miss an amazing feature story about our decades of effort to protect the Altamaha and an essay by President Jimmy Carter.
+Don’t miss an amazing feature story from a recent Nature Conservancy magazine about our decades of effort to protect the Altamaha River and an essay by President Jimmy Carter.